 The fourth and final step of JUST Capital’s methodological approach is producing a cross-industry ordinal rank of each company in our universe.

-To construct the rankings, JUST Capital calculates a series of Metric scores from Data Points and then, averages these Metrics to get scores at the Issue level.
+To construct the Rankings, JUST Capital calculates a series of Metric scores from Data Points, and then averages these Metrics to get scores at the Issue level.
 In select cases where companies do not have the underlying Data Points needed to compute a Metric Score, we apply a missing data treatment.
 Data Points are further normalized to account for variations in company size and scale.
-To account for other cases where a company’s Data Point value or Metric score appears to be an outlier, we winsorize or cap its Issue level score.
-A company’s overall score is then determined by calculating the sum of its scores across all Issues, weighted by each Issue’s importance as derived from the MaxDiff survey results.
-The overall score directly relates to a company’s rank, where a higher overall score results in a higher rank.
+To account for other cases where a company’s Data Point value or Metric score appears to be an outlier, we winsorize or cap its Metric and Issue level scores.
+A company’s overall score is then determined by calculating the sum of its scores across all Issues, weighted by each Issue’s importance as derived from the Max-Diff survey results.
+The overall score directly relates to a company’s rank, where a higher overall score results in a better rank.

 In addition to producing an ordinal rank of each company in our universe, JUST Capital also generates an industry-specific rank.
 A company’s industry-specific rank is obtained by comparing a company’s overall rank to other companies within its industry.
 Companies with a higher cross-industry rank are ranked higher in the industry-specific rankings.

-For more in-depth detail on JUST Capital’s 2020 Rankings methodology, please see our full methodology.
+For more in-depth detail on how we created JUST Capital’s 2021 Rankings, please see our full methodology.